 Account owner: Aurelius Belz Hypothekarbank Lenzburg AG IBAN: CH14 0830 7000 1427 1232 9 BIC-/Swift-Code: HYPLCH22 IID: 8307

 The following project on the list of priorities is presented in the presentation XIX: "Adventure Research - Insight into current Work".
-Likewise, it appears in the video post: "From Cantastoria to the sound film".
+Likewise, it appears in video IV: "From Cantastoria to the sound film".
 In the opinion of the author, the intervention of the painting goes back to Queen Christine of Sweden, who had a harpsichord that had been stolen in Prague painted over.
 Video XVIII "From the Garden of Eden to Arcadia" supports this assumption.
 As a result, a painting could be expected in the lower layer of paint, which could still be viewed until 1650 and was highly prized at the imperial court.
 If this working hypothesis could be verified by an X-ray examination, the history of this instrument could be almost completely reconstructed and, incidentally, it would appear that Allessandro Scarlatti most probably played on it.

 The possibility of assignment to specific clients is extremely rare and in the present case it is already clear what value art scientific research has in organology.
 Not only that the opera libretto on which the pictorial invention is based could be found - the conscious choice of scene and the deviations from the original text reveal the identity and preferences of the client.

 With an X-ray, the source situation will expand again and there will be a new task in identifying the painter of the lower layer of paint, which can be achieved with the help of preliminary drawings or comparative paintings, even if the condition is fragmentary - especially because there were no insignificant artists active for the imperial court.
 The motive as such will allow own statements.